keybase/django-keybase-proofs/README.md

 [![Travis CI](https://travis-ci.org/macropin/django-registration.svg?branch=master)](https://travis-ci.org/macropin/django-registration)

-`keybase-proofs` is a Django application and reference implementation for keybase proofs, as described here (TODO add url to public spec doc).
-If you are looking to integrate keybase proofs into your application and you use Django, you can use this as a drop-in library.
+`keybase-proofs` is a Django application and reference implementation for integrating Keybase proofs into a web app..
+If you are looking to integrate Keybase proofs into your application and you use Django, you can use this as a drop-in library.
 Otherwise, you can [run the server locally](##exploring-the-example-service) or checkout the code to see how to build your own integration.
+You can read the [full integration documentation](https://keybase.io/docs/proof_service) for all of the required steps to integrate with Keybase.

 The library supports Django 1.11 to Django 2.1 across Python versions 2.7 to 3.7.
 If you would like to see a feature or find a bug, please let us know by